GoogleCloudPlatform/community/tutorials/cloud-run-event-source/index.md

     This is your exchange rate.
 Look at your ccloud tab in the terminal, to check that it matches the consumed message.

-Congratulations, you have now created a simple streaming event serverless application.
+Congratulations!
+You have now created a simple streaming event serverless application.

 ## Cleaning up